His recent representations include:

 - Two nationwide pharmacy chains in health care fraud investigations by HHS/OIG and U.S. Attorneys’ Offices in New Jersey, the Eastern District of Michigan and the Southern District of Florida

-- A commercial real estate loan servicer in civil RICO litigation in state and federal court trial and appellate courts in Chicago
+- A commercial real estate loan servicer in civil RICO litigation in state and federal trial and appellate courts in Chicago

 - A plaintiff travel company in a trademark infringement trial in federal court in Boston (jury found defendant liable)